-When it comes to online performance tracking, Google Analytics stands out as the top tool, offering insights into website performance and user behavior.
-But, do Google Analytics cookies raise privacy issues?
+When it comes to website and app performance tracking, Google Analytics stands out as the top tool, offering free insights into website performance and user behavior.
+But do Google Analytics cookies raise privacy issues?

 Many website owners wonder if their site is GDPR compliant if they use Google Analytics.
 Do you need to ask users for consent before tracking them and using that data to improve your digital marketing strategy?

-In this article, we’ll go over what Google Analytics cookies are, whether you need to ask visitors for consent, and how to get data analytics within the bounds of privacy policy compliance.
+In this article, I’ll go over what Google Analytics cookies are, whether you need to ask visitors for consent, and how to collect data analytics within the bounds of privacy policy compliance.

 First, let’s go over the basics…